epistoteles/Modergator/.github/README.md

 -> the pth must be downloaded [TODO: link] and placed into target-api/model

+### API Documentation

+We have documented our code with Swagger.
+The Swagger links will displayed in the terminal after running source run.sh.

 ## ‎‍💻 Contributors
-The bot has been created in the Master's project at Universität Hamburg under the supervision of Prof. Dr. Chris Biemann, Dr. Özge Alaçam and Dr. Seid Muhie Yimam.
-The OCR and the meme detection have been contributed by Niklas von Boguszewski and Fabian Rausch has helped us immensely building the target group detection model.
+This project is maintained by Katrin ([@katrinc](https://github.com/katrinc)), Korbinian ([@Epistoteles](https://github.com/Epistoteles)) and Skadi ([@julchen98](https://github.com/julchen98)).
+It has been created as part of a seminar at University of Hamburg under the supervision of Prof. Dr. Chris Biemann, Dr. Özge Alaçam and Dr. Seid Muhie Yimam.
+The OCR and the meme detection components have been contributed by Niklas von Boguszewski.
+Fabian Rausch has helped us immensely building the target group detection model.
 For the Meme API, we have used VILIO by Niklas Muennighoff.
 Thank you!

 ## ⚠️ License
-This repository has been licensed with MIT (see the file LICENSE).
+This repository has been published under the MIT license (see the file LICENSE.txt).

+# OLD STUFF
+This bot checks incoming messages for hate speech and offensive language based on the HateXplain dataset and model (https://github.com/hate-alert/HateXplain).
+Memes are analyzed with vilio (https://github.com/Muennighoff/vilio) which has been trained on the Facebook dataset for multimodal natural language processing (https://ai.facebook.com/tools/hatefulmemes/).
+Furthermore, the content is checked for possible offended target groups by a model based on the hateXplain dataset.
+There exists an option to opt out of the processing of messages for the group members.